opengisch/QField-docs/documentation/how-to/advanced-how-tos/multilingual-projects.en.md

 You have a project named `Beekeeping.qgs` (in English).

-- **User A** has their phone set to **English**.
-They open the project and see "Bee Species" as title.
+- **User A** has a phone with an **English** operating system.
+As a title, when opening the project the user will see "Bee Species" as a title.
-- **User B** has their phone set to **German**.
-They open the exact same `Beekeeping.qgs` file.
+- **User B** has a phone with a **German** operating system.
+When oppening the same project file (`Beekeeping.qgs`).
-QField detects their language, finds the German translation file, and displays "Bienenarten" as title instead.
+QField will detect the local language, accesses the German translation file, and correspondingly displays "Bienenarten" as title instead.

 ### Key Features

-- **Automatic Language Detection:** QField respects the language defined in the QField system settings or the device's Operating System locale.
+- **Automatic Language Detection:** QField respects the language defined in QField's system settings or the device's Operating System locale.
-You do not need to manually switch project languages.
+Languages do not need to manually switched.
 - **Cleaner File Browser:** QField hides the "translated" sidecar project files (e.g., `Beekeeping_de.qgs`) from the file selector.
  Users simply select the main project file, and QField handles the translation in the background.
 - **Cloud Support:** This feature is fully compatible with QFieldCloud projects.